auth0/docs/articles/native-platforms/ios-objc.md

 Then, register a custom URL Type with the format `fb<FacebookAppId>`.

-> For more information on how to configure this, please check [Facebook Getting Started Guide](https://developers.facebook.com/docs/ios/getting-started).
+> For more information on how to configure this, please check [Facebook Getting Started Guide](https://developers.facebook.com/docs/ios/getting-started) and [Obtaining an App ID and App Secret for Facebook](/connections/social/facebook).

 > **Note:** The Facebook app should be the same as the one set in Facebook's Connection settings on your Auth0 account